microsoft/playwright-dotnet/CONTRIBUTING.md

  * Getter functions should be expressed as properties.
  * Async suffix should be honored.

+Our guide for architecture and code style will by [Microsoft.Extensions.Configuration](https://github.com/dotnet/extensions/tree/master/src/Configuration).

 ## Code Style

 Though this list will change over time, these are the things to consider now: